cylc/cylc-admin/docs/howto/create-a-release.md

 `cylc-flow-8.0a2-py37_2`, or ``cylc-flow-8.0a2-py38_2`, or
 `cylc-flow-8.0a2-py37h2387c_2` (all valid build strings).

-## Announce on Riot and Discourse?
+## Announce on Element and Discourse?

 Bask in the glory of having created a release.